 Watership Down, Richard Adams

-I have read this twice within the last three years and I absolutely loved it.
+I read it for the first time a few years ago and once more since and it has quickly become one of my favourite novels.
 I have even created and taught an English program based around it.
 It is interesting to think how many great and enduring works were born from someone simply writing for their children.
 Being a story about a group of rabbits for Adam’s two little girls might put off older readers but is is far more sophisticated than a simple children’s work.
 When planning to teach it, I read it more closely than I would as a casual reader and drew out a great many themes that are very human and enduring.
 I also learned an awful lot about rabbits and have become quite fond of them.
 As an Australian who grew up thinking them a pest fit only to be exterminated, this is quite a turn-around.

 Brideshead Revisited, Evelyn Waugh